zerosnacks/lifeforms/README.md

 ## Lifeform

-Carbon bearing NFTs, allows you to store BCT (Base Carbon Tonne) carbon credits inside of NFTs.
-Depending on how much you store inside compared to the total supply you can change the visual result of your carbon lifeform.
-Because deposits are happening constantly your Lifeform never looks the same.
+Carbon bearing NFT, allows you to store BCT (Base Carbon Tonne) carbon credits inside of NFTs.
+Depending on how much you store inside compared you can change the visual result of your carbon lifeform.

 ![Lifeform](./assets/Lifeform.png)

-## Fluid vault

-Carbon lockup vault with streaming timelock, allows voters to direct tokenstream.
-Builds on top of Superfluid.

 ## Acknowledgements